Low-Carb Deconstructed Pizza Casserole (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This low-carb pizza casserole would be great for low-carb and Keto diets, and it’s also gluten-free.
 It can also work for the original South Beach Diet with the right ingredients.
 Low-carb diet plans will probably prefer pork sausage and pepperoni and full-fat cheese.
-If you’re following the original South Beach Diet, they would recommend turkey Italian sausage, turkey pepperoni, and reduced fat Mozzarella.
+If you’re following the original South Beach Diet, they’d recommend turkey Italian sausage, turkey pepperoni, and reduced fat Mozzarella.

 Find More Recipes Like This One: